After making ramen-style chahan, miso-flavored fried rice, chicken ketchup rice, and garlic steak fried rice, I finally cracked the salmon version.

 Instructions

 - Cut 2 salmon fillets into bitesize pieces and sprinkle with ½ tsp salt.
-Leave to rest for 10 minutes.
+Rest for 10 minutes.

 - While you wait, take 3 small bowls.
 Thinly slice 3 fresh shiitake mushrooms and finely dice 1 tbsp ginger root, and place them together in one bowl.
 In another bowl, add ¼ tsp smoked paprika powder, 1 tsp dashi granules, ½ tsp Chinese-style chicken bouillon powder and 2 tbsp Japanese leek (naganegi) finely chopped.
 In the final bowl, add 1 tsp unsalted butter and ¼ tsp sugar.
 Set all of the bowls by the stove for later.

-- After 10 minutes, pat the salmon pieces dry with kitchen paper and sprinkle with 1 tsp cornstarch.
-Mix until every piece has a thin even layer of starch.
+- After 10 minutes, pat the salmon pieces dry with kitchen paper and sprinkle with 1 tsp cornstarch until every piece has a thin even layer.

 - Heat a wok on medium-low and add 1 tbsp cooking oil (or lard).
 Once hot, add the salmon, mushroom and ginger.
 Fry until the salmon is cooked on the outside and the mushrooms are slightly softened.